Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • tours that show a budget surplus

-• activities engaging with First Nations content, artists and communities that do not adhere to the Australia Council First Nations Cultural and Intellectual Property Protocols.
+• activities engaging with First Nations content, artists and communities that do not adhere to Creative Australia First Nations Cultural and Intellectual Property Protocols.

 Your application must comply with the following protocols.
 We may contact you to request further information during the assessment process, or if successful, as a condition of your funding.